 Default Search Engine Settings

 At the same time, you can use any search engine in Google Chrome.
 In fact, this is also possible to use any custom search engine that generally comes with browser toolbars.
+Talking about the usability, this is easier to change the default search engine in Google Chrome than Microsoft Edge.

 Where does Microsoft Edge excel?